NadaAdem/ELection_Python_CSVfile/README.md

 - Calculatae the total number of votes each candidate received.
 - Calculate the percentage of votes each candidate won.
 - Determine the winner of the election based on popular vote.
+- The voter turnout for each county.
+- The percentage of votes from each county out of the total count.
+- The county with the highest turnout.

 ## Results of Election Audit